auraphp/Aura.Marshal/README.md

     <?php
     $manager = include '/path/to/Aura.Marshal/scripts/instance.php';

-Alternatively, you can add Aura.Marshal to your autoloader and instantiate it
+Alternatively, you can add Aura Marshal to your autoloader and instantiate it
 manually:

     <?php
+    use Aura\Marshal\Manager;
+    use Aura\Marshal\Type\Builder as TypeBuilder;
+    use Aura\Marshal\Relation\Builder as RelationBuilder;
     $manager = new \Aura\Marshal\Manager(
-        new \Aura\Marshal\Type\Builder,
+        new TypeBuilder,
-        new \Aura\Marshal\Relation\Builder
+        new RelationBuilder
     );

 Defining Types